Scheduling and Fees for LLQP Exams

 Outside Metro Vancouver Exam Scheduling

-Cranbrook, Kelowna, Prince George and Victoria have been added as locations for writing LLQP exams.
+Cranbrook, Kelowna, Prince George and Victoria are available locations for writing LLQP exams.

 See the link below on how to schedule an exam outside Metro Vancouver: